dresdner353/energyutils/BATTERY_SIM.md

 * As each hourly record is processed the following fields are changed:
   - export is reduced by any amount charged to the battery
   - import is reduced by any amount discharged from the battery
+* If grid shift or FIT discharge intervals are set, then addiional charging and discharging will take place in the designated times
-* The following fields are added:
+* The following fields are added to the new data set:
   - battery_charge.. the kWh charge added in that hour
   - battery_discharge.. the kWh discharge used in that hour
   - battery_storage.. the remaining kWh stored in the battery
   - battery_capacity.. the battery capacity (percentage) remaining
 * Those additional fields are then used in the gen_report.py script to produce additional charts in relation to battery charge
-* The reduced export and import fields will also impact costing in the new report
+* The reduced export and import fields will also impact costing in the new report and serve as a way to determine the savings effect of the battery simulation

 ## Example Run